Magical - keeps away evil spirits, medicinal, wood for posts.

 SA Tree No:

 An evergreen, multi-branched small tree 3 to 5 meters tall, with erect and spreading main branches.
 The branchlets sometimes have thick thorns.
 The bark is smooth, often flaking into thin peels.
 Leaves are smooth, glossy green and crowded at the ends of twigs, usually in whorls of three.
 These are browsed by game.
 The fragrant flowers are solitary at the ends of short, rigid branches and are borne from November to March.
 They are white turning yellow, short-stalked, with a long, slender greenish tube and spreading white lobes.
 Fruits are more or less pear-shaped, woody, tipped with persistent remains of the calyx, glossy golden yellow, usually produced in large quantities between February and August.
 Seeds are hard and flattened.
 The fruit is relished by nyala, monkeys and baboons.
 It should be planted in sun or semi-shade.
 It is useful for hedging/screening and it is ideal for containers.
 In traditional medicine, the fruit and roots are boiled and used as an emetic.
 Poles are used for fencing, for fuel.and for chasing away evil spirits.
 It attracts birds and butterflies.
 It is frost sensitive.
+They have a very high spiritual vibration so they are used in love spells and to attract good spirits during rituals.
+Dried petals are used in incense and sprinkled on the floor to create peace.
+Fresh flowers are put in sick rooms.
 Named after Alexander Garden (1730-1791) a Scottish doctor, botanist and zoologist who lived in the USA.
 He studied plants and sent birds, fish, reptiles and plants to Linnaeus in England.
 He returned to the UK and was a Fellow of the Royal Society in London and founded The Royal Society of Edinburgh.